 5. Quiet Driving

 Virtually everyone who has tested an electric car talks about the smooth, silent drive.
 It’s a sharp contrast to the explosive noise that comes out of the tailpipe of an internal combustion engine.
 There are no exhaust sounds or rumbling noises as you press the accelerator pedal.
 When you drive an electric car for the first time, you may be shocked at how quiet it is.
 Indeed, the near-silent nature of electric cars has become an issue with pedestrians who are unaware that a vehicle might be approaching.
 For this reason government regulators are now implementing rules so that these cars can be fitted with an alert sound for the sake of pedestrian safety.

 6. Low Maintenance

 While most electric cars are still (currently) relatively more expensive than their gasoline-powered cars, they cost less to maintain.
 Earlier in this article, you saw how recharging an EV costs far less than buying fuel for a 70-mile journey.
 Electric cars are also much cheaper to maintain since they don’t have as many moving parts.
 There’s no need to do an oil change after your car clocks a certain number of miles.
 There are no spark plugs, contact sets, or fuel pumps to change.
-EVs also don’t have carburetors or fuel injectors that can get blocked and require servicing.
+EVs also don’t have carburettors or fuel injectors that can get blocked and require servicing.
 All you need is an EV charging station and an electric car charging cable and you are all set.